Ian Shapiro: Justice and democratic theory

 Additionally, Shapiro has written on the negative consequences of devolving political power to the grassroots level in modern democracies.
 In his work coauthored with Frances McCall Rosenbluth, Responsible Parties: Saving Democracy from Itself, Shapiro and Rosenbluth explore how popular democracies have eroded trust in political systems worldwide.
 This devolution of power to the grassroots is reflected in changing methods of candidate selection and increased amounts of ballot initiatives and referendums, as well as the increased use of proportional representation across democracies.
-Although these reforms are intended to bring politics closer to the people, they instead produce diminished trust in politicians, parties, and democratic institutions - culminating most recently in major populist victories democracies, including the United States and the United Kingdom.
-Highlighting that transferring power to the grass roots is part of the problem rather than a solution, Shapiro and Rosenbluth argue that decentralize political decision-making effectively weakens political parties, thereby making governments less effective and less able to adequately address the long-term interests of their constituents.
+Although these reforms are intended to bring politics closer to the people, they instead produce diminished trust in politicians, parties, and democratic institutions - culminating most recently in major populist victories in democracies, including the United States and the United Kingdom.
+Highlighting that transferring power to the grass roots is part of the problem rather than a solution, Shapiro and Rosenbluth argue that decentralizing political decision-making effectively weakens political parties, thereby making governments less effective and less able to adequately address the long-term interests of their constituents.
 This subject also represents an ongoing joint project conducted by Shapiro and Rosenbluth, among others, at the Jackson Institute for Global Affairs at Yale University.

+In his more recently published Uncommon Sense, Shapiro argues that growing despair about politics stems from misdiagnosing the Enlightenment’s failures: critics blame “Enlightenment reason” for political dysfunction when the real problem is that we have abandoned its core commitments to empirical inquiry and institutional experimentation.
+He advances a comparative thesis: that nondomination—minimizing arbitrary, unaccountable power—provides a superior organizing principle for democracy than rival theoretical projects; then he presents the Enlightenment as providing a practical toolkit for building institutions that minimize domination.
+Shapiro frames this book as a sober response to “dark political times,” insisting that scientific reasoning and iterative reform are indispensable if democracies are to endure.